-All newly hired Cadets begin their career with Austin-Travis County EMS with an 8 to 10 week training Academy.
+All newly hired Cadets begin their career with Austin-Travis County EMS with a 10 week training Academy.
 The Academy is a state of the art facility located in southeast Austin, which houses multiple classrooms, a gymnasium and a driving track.
 This facility that trains all public safety cadets of the Austin Police Department, Austin Fire Department, and ATCEMS.
 It is a very busy campus with lots of public safety activity.
 EMS cadets will train at this location, Monday – Friday from 6:30 a.m. – 4 p.m. (times and days may vary depending on scheduled activities) but will not live on site.

 During the Cadet-Field Academy you can expect to be challenged mentally and physically while learning to function in our fast paced progressive system.
 The Academy is 10 weeks with three major components: physical training, academics and skills, and they are all equally important.